What To Do On Sunshine Coast [2024 Update]

 • jet skiing, and

-• boating.
+• Boating.

 The Glass House Mountains are ancient remnants of volcanic activity from millions of years past.
-Today, the iconic landmark has become a popular site for bushwalkers, hikers and trail runners to explore.
-Long before the arrival of British settlers, the Glass House Mountains were a sacred meeting place where the Aboriginal people would congregate for social activities and ceremonies.
+Today, the iconic landmark has become popular for bushwalkers, hikers and trail runners to explore.

-Take a scenic drive and explore the national parks consisting of lush green rainforests on guided tours, and be treated to Insta-perfect waterfalls, crystal clear rock pools and national parks filled with indigenous fauna, flora and wildlife.
-The Noosa Everglades running through the Noosa River boast more than 40% of Australia’s bird species.
+Take a scenic drive and explore the national parks consisting of lush green rainforests on guided tours, and be treated to Insta-perfect waterfalls, crystal-clear rock pools and national parks filled with indigenous fauna, flora and wildlife.

 You can tour the region by: